 Howard Tangye (b.1948, Australia) has been an influential force in fashion for decades.
-Lecturing at Central Saint Martins for 35 years, including 16 years as head of BA Womenswear.
-There, he tutored many contemporary greats, including John Galliano, Stella McCartney, Christopher Kane, Richard Nicoll, Julie Verhoeven and Hussein Chalayan.
+Lecturing at London’s Central Saint Martins for 35 years, including 16 years as head of BA Womenswear.
+There, he tutored many contemporary greats, including John Galliano, Stella McCartney, Christopher Kane, Wes Gordon, Zac Posen and Hussein Chalayan.

-Tangye’s work is held in many important collections, both public and private, including the Victoria and Albert Museum, The Ethelbert Cooper Gallery of African & African American Art at Harvard University and the National Portrait Gallery in London.
+Examples of Tangye’s portraiture are held in many important collections, both public and private, including the Victoria and Albert Museum (V&A), Harvard University and London’s National Portrait Gallery.

 Born 1948, Queensland, Australia

 1976 — Parsons School of Art and Design, Post-Graduate degree in drawing, NY

 1974 — Central St. Martins School of Art, BA in Fashion, Textiles & Drawing, UK

 LINKS, Amar Gallery, London (solo)

 Whispers, A Project by Adeline De Monseignat, Ronchini Gallery, London UK (group)

 Inspired by Soane – I Found This and Thought of You…, John Soane Museum, London UK